Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: Conclusion

 \section{Conclusion}

-In this work, we proposed a novel training framework for a scale-aware MDE model which we refer to as StableCamH.
-StableCamH aggregates the scale information obtained from a learned object size prior into the camera height and uses it as pseudo-supervision formulated as optimization of invariance across the entire training frame set and epochs.
-We showed that StableCamH achieves state-of-the-art absolute-scale depth estimation accuracy on both the KITTI and the Cityscapes dataset, and demonstrated that it can leverage any dataset for training.
-We also proposed Learned Size Prior, which can be easily trained with a large dataset without manual annotations and robustly estimates vehicle dimensions from their appearances.
-We showed that the learning-based size prior is superior to a fixed one and outperforms a similar 3D object detection model.
-As StableCamH can be leveraged as a drop-in training scheme for any monocular depth estimation method, we hope it will be a versatile tool for road scene understanding research.
+In this work, we proposed FUMET, a novel training framework for any MDE model to learn metric scale.
+FUMET aggregates the scale information obtained from a learned car size prior into the camera height and uses it as pseudo-supervision formulated as optimization across frames and epochs by leveraging its invariance.
+We showed that FUMET enables monocular depth estimators to embody metric scale regardless of the underlying network architectures and achieves state-of-the-art absolute-scale depth estimation accuracy on both the KITTI and the Cityscapes datasets, and demonstrated that it can leverage any dataset for training.
+We also proposed LSP, which can be easily trained on a large-scale dataset without manual annotations and robustly estimates vehicle dimensions from their appearances.
+We showed that the learned size prior is superior to a fixed one and outperforms a similar 3D object detection model.
+FUMET can be leveraged as a drop-in training scheme for any monocular depth estimation method.
+We hope it will be a versatile tool for road scene understanding research.